HomeAncient History

 akrotiri ships

 The Tale of Atlantis was, first and foremost, an allegory conceived by Plato to warn his contemporaries of the dangers to democracy.
 But, as is often the case with ancient myths, they are based on a sliver of truth: long-lost historical events immortalized as fanciful tales.
-The Bronze Age Collapse and the fall of the Mycenean civilization were reflected in stories about the Trojan War, told by Homer, while the once-mighty Minoans were immortalized in the legend of King Minos, the Labyrinth, and the Minotaur.
+The Bronze Age Collapse and the fall of the Mycenean civilization were reflected in stories about the Trojan War, told by Homer, while the once-mighty Minoan civilization was immortalized in the legend of King Minos, the Labyrinth, and the Minotaur.

 However, the similarities do not stop here.
 Minos, the legendary first king of Crete, was considered a son of Poseidon, just like the first king of Atlantis, Atlas.
 In addition, historical records from Egypt record the devastation that the volcano’s eruption brought to Egypt, giving some credence to the story of the Egyptian priest and Solon.

-Plato’s Atlantis (?): The Tragedy of Helike
+Plato’s Atlantis: The Tragedy of Helike

 helike view atlantis site

 Then, on one winter night in 373 BCE, Helike met its doom, mirroring the tragic fate of its legendary counterpart.
 Without warning, a massive earthquake struck Helike, sending the entire city to the depths of the sea.
 In one single night, Helike, one of ancient Greece’s major powers, disappeared from the face of the earth, along with most of its inhabitants.
-A massive rescue mission, consisting of over 2,000 men, failed to retrieve the bodies of the dead or the town’s enormous wealth.
+A massive rescue mission consisting of over 2,000 men failed to retrieve the bodies of the dead or the town’s enormous wealth.
 Centuries after the catastrophe, the submerged ruins of Helike could still be seen.
 During the Roman Empire, tourists frequently sailed over the site, admiring the ruins of the submerged city.
 Gradually, the area silted over, and like mythical Atlantis, all traces of the town vanished.
 Only in the late 20th century was the city rediscovered, offering us an insight into what could have been Plato’s inspiration for the legendary story of Atlantis.

-By Vedran BiletaMA in Late Antique, Byzantine, and Early Modern History, BA in HistoryVedran is a doctoral researcher, based in Budapest.
+Vedran is a doctoral researcher, based in Budapest.
 His main interest is Ancient History, in particular the Late Roman period.
 When not spending time with the military elites of the Late Roman West, he is sharing his passion for history with those willing to listen.
 In his free time, Vedran is wargaming and discussing Star Trek.